USE OF EQUIPMENT

 Borrowers are individually responsible for keeping track of due dates and for returning or renewing equipment by the date due.
 Overdue fines will not be waived on the basis of a failure to receive an overdue notice.

-If equipment is not returned to the Student Multimedia Design Center before the due date/time, an overdue fine of 15 dollars per day, 1 dollar an hour for In-Library-Use Only items, and 15 dollars an hour for laptop/iPad loans, to a maximum of 165 dollars is charged.
+If equipment is not returned to the Student Multimedia Design Center before the due date/time, an overdue fine of 15 dollars per day, 1 dollar per day for cables, 1 dollar an hour for In-Library-Use Only items, and 15 dollars an hour for laptop loans, to a maximum of 165 dollars is charged.
 A user will also be blocked from borrowing additional Library materials if something is overdue.

 If the equipment is not returned fifteenth day after the due date, the item will be declared Lost and the borrower is charged a replacement fee and an invoice processing fee in addition to the overdue fine.
 If an item is declared Lost, Student Multimedia Design Center staff will make efforts to contact the borrower.
 If after 30 days the item is still not found and returned, the replacement item will be purchased.
 Consequently, the borrower will not be credited the replacement fee if the item declared Lost is returned after the 30 days.